gauravshipurkar/Car-Sales-Prediction/README.md

 ```
 ## To Do
-Further, we can do an analysis for this project utilising diverse models and comparing the outputted results & thus select the best model.
+Further, we can do an analysis for this project utilizing diverse models and comparing the outputted results & thus select the best model.